NickleDave/blog.nicholdav.info/_posts/2022-12-26-four-tips-structuring-research-python.md

 as a weak “internal use” indicator.
 </div>

-But from your perspective as a maintainer, you can easily focus on one little chunk of code at a time.
+The other advantage of breaking code up into many modules within a subpackage, from your perspective as a maintainer, is that you can easily focus on one little chunk of code at a time.
-*I promise* that in the long run, this will help you, especially when you need to context switch and work on multiple things at once.
+I *promise* that in the long run, this will help you, especially when you need to context switch and work on multiple things at once.
 *Especially* if there's some helper functions and you're not having to scroll or jump around through 3000 lines of code to find them.